jphein/boxen/README.md

 vdi – KVM-VDI LTSP client, see github.com/Seita… vnc – VNCviewer for remote desktop on local or remote Android or MacOS computers. spice – virt-viewer for KVM Virtualization software.
-Can provide remote access to local or remote desktops of ANY kind you can virtualize.
+Can provide remote access to local or remote desktops of ANY kind you can virtualize. x2go - Linux remote desktop for local or remote servers.
 ```
 Open source zeroclient VDI project based on Ubuntu Linux [LTSP] and [KVM-VDI]
 [LTSP] provides thinclient driven session based remote desktop for: